-Problem Possible Cause and Solution D) HOIST HUMS, STARTS SLOWLY AND IS SLUGGISH Check run voltage.
-If not correct, do any or all of the following: • Run separate cords for each hoist. • Use shorter cords. • Use short cord with larger wires. • Add a booster transformer at the power source. Е) WIRE ROPE WILL NOT REEVE Increase hand pressure on the wire rope while pushing in the green power button and the ↑ UP operation button.
-Take the wire rope out, rotate it 180° and put it back into the hoist while pushing in the green power button and the ↑ UP operation button.
+Problem Possible Cause and Solution D) Hoist Hums, Starts Slowly and is Sluggish Check run voltage.
+If not correct, do any or all of the following: Run separate cords for each hoist.
+Use shorter cords.
+Use short cord with larger wires.
+Add a booster transformer at the power source.
+E) Wire Rope will not Reeve Increase hand pressure on the wire rope while rotating the control switch in the ↑ UP direction.
+Take the wire rope out, rotate it 180° and put it back into the hoist while pushing in the ↑ UP operation button.
 Poor bullet: prepare new end.
 End of wire rope is bent or kinked: prepare new end.
 Dirt or other material is obstructing the rope inside the hoist.
 Clean out with air or flush with water.
-F) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES †UP OR ↓DOWN AND YOU ARE IN THE AIR WARNING!
+F) Overspeed Flywheel does not Turn while Hoist moves ↑UP or ↓DOWN and YOU ARE IN THE AIR WARNING!
 DO NOT OPERATE HOIST.
 CALL YOUR SUPERVISOR.
 Push the overspeed brake test button and wait to be rescued.
-G) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES †UP OR ↓DOWN AND YOU ARE ON THE GROUND WARNING!
+G) Overspeed Flywheel does not Turn while Hoist moves †UP or ↓DOWN and YOU ARE ON THE GROUND WARNING!
 DO NOT OPERATE HOIST.
 Check and correct the following: Clear obstructions such as dirt or other materials.
 Wire rope may be worn out.
 Call your supervisor.
 Hoist parts may be worn out.
 Call your supervisor,